 Which organizations should I join?As well as the BC College of Family Physicians, there are a number of organizations that will be helpful to you as you go through your residency and transition to practice.

+Our Who’s Who in the Lives of Family Physicians provides an overview of organizations across BC that you will come into contact with.
 The descriptors below focus on some of the services recommended for residents by residents.
 For more information on the mandate and full range of services for each organization, click on the web links.
 In some cases, residents have either free or preferred rates for membership.